adoptaya/adoptaya/README.md

 # AdoptaYa

-- Application done to connnect people or organizations who need to find a home to any animal they might have found or can no longer support.
+>> Application done to connnect people or organizations who need to find a home to any animal they might have found or can no longer support.
 This is the backend half of the proyect.

 ## Installation

-- npm install && composer install
+>> npm install && composer install

 ## Server

-- php artisan serve
+>> php artisan serve

 ## Testing

-- php artisan test
+>> php artisan test

 or

-- vendor/bin/phpunit
+>> vendor/bin/phpunit

+## .env

+- To configure the .env, you need to copy your .env.example, change it's name to .env.
+Then you have to input the name of your database in it's DB_DATABASE= input, finally you have to run:

+>> php artisan key:generate

 ## Stack